jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 Singleton’s solitary  instances tend to be associated with external dependencies, such as System Clock, File System, Database, etc. Providing a class specific Singleton not only violates encapsulation, it violates a lot of the principles that I championed in the [Hexagonal Architecture Series](https://jhumelsine.github.io/table-of-contents#hexagonal-architecture-aka-ports-and-adapters-design).
 Specifically, applications have knowledge and dependency upon externals when using Singletons.

 In defense of the GoF, they do provide a ___Registry___ example, which looks somewhat like a [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html), which addresses this to some degree, but it comes too late in their Singleton description.
-Singleton’s relatively simple implementation is easy enough to understand, that I suspect many GoF readers read it, understood it, and then didn’t continue reading the rest of Singleton section, which contained more the subtle points.
+Singleton’s relatively simple implementation is easy enough to understand, that I suspect many GoF readers read it, thought they understood it, and then didn’t continue reading the rest of Singleton section, which contained more the subtle points.

 ## Traditional Singleton Causes Unit Testing Concerns
-Singleton is allows only one instance regardless of when or where it is accessed.
+Singleton allows only one instance regardless of when or where it is accessed.
 Its access often resides deep within the code, often embedded within a statement.
 These attributes can create unit testing concerns.

 Singleton acquisition occurs via a static method, which is difficult to replace with a [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) in unit testing.
 And if you're not able to inject a dedicated Test Double for each unit test, you'll end up acquiring the sole Singleton instance for each of those tests.
-The Singleton is often associated with an external dependency.
-There will be one instance that all of your unit test cases may be accessing at the same time, and that instance may be coupled to an external dependency.
+There will be one instance that all of your unit test cases may be accessing at the same time, and that Singleton instance may be coupled to an external dependency.
 The exeuction of one test might update the Singleton instance such that it affects the behavior of other unit test cases making them [flaky](https://jhumelsine.github.io/2025/04/14/humble-object.html#flaky-tests).

 I worked on a project that used [MongoDB](https://en.wikipedia.org/wiki/MongoDB).
 Long before I joined the project, they had created static methods for each operation as wrappers around Mongo details.
 Their technique didn't use Singleton.
 It was more like the [Façade Design Pattern](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html), but it still used static methods everywhere.
 While I appreciated not having to dive into Mongo details, it was a bit cumbersome to create and initialize Test Doubles for these static methods.
 I used [Mockito's](https://site.mockito.org/) static method mocking.
 While it worked, it was not the most elegant mechanism I’ve seen, but it allowed me to inject Test Doubles and avoid the Singleton type of testing issues listed above.